jiasong18/Ant-Media-Server-Wiki/WebRTC-Screen-Sharing-without-Plugin.md

 ### Switch to Desktop Screen Share

-If your browser is support in `getDisplayMedia`, you only need to call `webRTCAdaptor.switchDesktopCapture(streamId);` function to switch the Screen Sharing
+If your browser supports  `getDisplayMedia`, you only need to call `webRTCAdaptor.switchDesktopCapture(streamId);` function to switch the Screen Sharing
 > `webRTCAdaptor.switchDesktopCapture(streamId);`

 Please take a look at the Sample page code at [index.html](https://github.com/ant-media/StreamApp/blob/master/src/main/webapp/index.html).

-Screen Share without plugin file is located in here `/usr/local/antmedia/webapps/LiveApp/index.html`

 ### Switch back to Camera